-You will have two (2) short, timed, open book, take-at-home quizzes during the semester that will include fifteen (15) multiple choice questions to be completed (on Canvas) in twelve (12) minutes (any accommodations will be applied).
-These two assessments will be worth 30% of your final grade (fifteen (15) points each).
+You will have two (2) short, timed, open note/book, take-at-home quizzes during the semester.
+These two assessments will be worth 40% of your final grade.

-During the semester you will write a Motion to Suppress in two parts.
-The Factual Background section will be worth 15 points and the Argument section will be worth 40 points, for an overall potential total of 55 points and 55% of your final grade.
+During the semester you will write an outline for a Motion to Suppress that will be worth 20% of your grade.